 Sometimes an obvious thing to one ain't so much so to another.
 Case in point: The notion that the Internet and Wi-Fi are two different things.

 A reader recently even got kinda mad because they "[...] bought the Asus RT-AX86U per your review, and my Internet speed didn’t change much.
 We’re very disappointed with your advance”.

 So, this post aims to make it absolutely clear that these are two separate entities.
 If you already know that, well, it can still be an interesting read.
 Or not.

-Dong’s note: This post was initially part of the piece on Broadband Internet Troubleshooting.
-I decided to expand it to be a new topic to make sure the subject matter is clear.
+Dong's note: This post was initially part of the piece on Broadband Internet Troubleshooting.
+I expanded it to a separate post on April 13, 2021, to make the subject matter clear.

 Internet and Wi-Fi: Not even a chicken-and-egg matter

 OK, the Internet -- the version we're using that is -- was commercially available about a decade before Wi-Fi.
 But since its inception, Wi-Fi has undoubtedly helped bring the Internet to the mass, if not validating its usability.
 Without Wi-Fi, you can forget about all the mobile devices and their fancy.

 Still, neither Wi-Fi nor the Internet is the result of the other.
 They play their own part to keep you connected.

-And that’s OK in terms of getting that social post published or sending out that email.
+And that's OK in terms of getting that social post published or sending out that email.
 But when it comes to figuring out what to buy or what to repair, you must know the difference.

 Let’s start with Wi-Fi.